-Despite its dangers, cocaine use among the UK population continues to increase.
+Despite its dangers, cocaine addiction among the UK population continues to increase with an increasing number of overdoses being treated in hospital.
 Some people use the drug in a misguided attempt to enhance performance or meet an end goal.
 Since it temporarily decreases the need for sleep, other people will misuse cocaine in order to stay awake or alert for long periods such as studying or completing strenuous tasks.

 - You may feel faint or sick